-Kris currently race mountain bikes at the professional level, focusing on cross-country, enduro and the occasional endurance event.
+Kris currently races mountain bikes at the professional level, focusing on cross-country, enduro, and the occasional endurance event.

 The self-discovery and unexpected opportunities that can occur as a student athlete strives to do their best are the very things Kris hopes to ignite for our NJ NICA students.
 She is currently a Level 3 coach for the Essex Off Road team and a member of the NJ Girls Rock! recruiting initiative.

 Tracy is a self-proclaimed perpetual beginner mountain biker.
 With a busy career and family life, she suspects it may be a while before she has the time to become a true expert!
 She is currently a Level 3 NICA coach who helps out with the Randolph Composite teams.